raiyaanrahman1/Game-Stats-Website/README.md

 ### Games page:

 Clicking on a game on the homepage brings up a page providing more detail about the game such as genres, description, and a list of user reviews.
-You can click on the thumbs up and thumbs down buttons to like or dislike the game and the percentage will change accordingly.
+You can click on the thumbs up and thumbs down buttons to like or dislike the game and the percentage will change.

-Between the game description and the reviews, there are 3 buttons:
+Between the game description and the reviews, there are 2 buttons (only available for users who are logged in):

 The 'test my hardware' will bring up a window for users to select and check whatever the hardware provided is capable of running the current game.
+The user can enter their cpu mark (can look up online).
+Then, the app will compute the average cpu mark of reviews on this game and if the user's cpu mark is >= the average, a the result will say that the hardware should be good enough to run the game.
+If it is less than the average, the result will say that the user might have difficulty running the game.
+If there aren't any reviews will cpu mark's given, then the result will say that it couldn't compute the average.
+Note that the page may need to be reloaded if any reviews were recently added in order to incorporate them into the calculation.

 Pressing 'write a review' will bring up a textbox where users can type out a review for the game and submit it to the website.
-Pressing 'add to favourites' will add the game to the user's favourite games list.
+They can optionally add the cpu mark for the cpu on the hardware they used to run the game.

 You can also access a game's page by typing its name in the search bar on the home page and clicking enter.